Bartolina Sisa

 Bartolina Sisa Vargas (c.
 1750 – 5 September 1782) was an Aymaran woman and indigenous heroine who led numerous revolts against the Spanish rule in Charcas, then part of the Viceroyalty of Peru and present-day Bolivia.
 Alongside her husband, the indigenous leader Túpac Katari, she participated in the organisation of indigenous military camps that took part in the siege of La Paz.
 She was betrayed and turned in to the Spanish authorities, who later executed her.

-Honouring the date of her death, the International Day of Indigenous Women is celebrated every 5 September since 1983.
+Honouring the date of her death, the International Day of Indigenous Women is celebrated every 5 September since 1983 in Bolivia.
 Bartolina Sisa is often the name used by many indigenous organisations in Bolivia, such as the Bartolina Sisa Confederation, the primary union of peasant women in the country.

 Biography

 Bartolina Sisa was born around the year 1750 in the indigenous community of Q'ara Qhatu (Caracoto in Spanish), a village in the Real Audiencia of Charcas, Viceroyalty of Peru, the daughter of José Sisa and Josefa Vargas.
 She was still a young child when her family moved to Sica Sica, where they traded coca leaves and worked in the production of woven goods.
 As it was common for peasant families of the region, she traveled across the Altiplano selling the goods produced by her family.
 Also in Sica Sica lived Julián Apaza, later to be known as Túpac Katari, whom Sisa married and with whom she had four children.
 According to the Franciscan friar Matías Balderrama, Sisa was thin, of medium height, comely appearance and great intelligence.

 During her early adulthood Sisa witnessed the violence and injustice that the indigenous peoples of the Altiplano were often victims of at hands of the Spanish rule, which later motivated her to join her husband leading indigenous militias across the Altiplano to resist the colonial rule.